Exchanges iron out kinks as Facebook IPO looms

 "They're doing their due diligence to make sure nothing goes wrong, but there is no way in an electronic world that you can guarantee that," said Joseph Saluzzi, co-head of equity trading at Themis Trading.

-Investor confidence in the equity markets, where trading is largely computer-driven, has wavered since the "flash crash" in May 2010 when $1 trillion (625.18 billion pounds) in shareholder equity was temporarily wiped out in a matter of minutes.
+Investor confidence in the equity markets, where trading is largely computer-driven, has wavered since the "flash crash" in May 2010 when $1 trillion in shareholder equity was temporarily wiped out in a matter of minutes.

 CANCELED TRADES

-Just last week, the day before Nasdaq began its IPO tests, the IPO of a small Nasdaq-listed company went awry and a batch of trades had to be cancelled.
+Just last week, the day before Nasdaq began its IPO tests, the IPO of a small Nasdaq-listed company went awry and a batch of trades had to be canceled.

 Asked about the Andina IPO, a Nasdaq spokesman declined to comment.